happyplaygrounds/erp-docs/pages/help/help_introduction.md

 ## Overview

-This site provides documentation, training, and other notes for Happy Playgrounds.
-There will be a lot of information about how to do a variety of things here.
+This site provides documentation and training for Happy Playgrounds.
+These pages will contain information about how to do a variety of things.

-This site is built to accommodate documentation for multiple products/processes on the same site.
+This site is built to accommodate documentation for multiple products and processes on the same site.

 ## Survey of features

-Some of the more prominent features of this theme include the following:
+Some of the more prominent features of this site include the following:

 * Bootstrap framework
 * Multi-level sidebar for table of contents